deckhouse/dmt/pkg/linters/templates/README.md

 1. Every Deployment, DaemonSet, and StatefulSet has a corresponding VPA
 2. VPA `targetRef` correctly references the controller (kind, name, namespace)
+3. VPA `updateMode` cannot be "Auto"
-3. VPA has `resourcePolicy.containerPolicies` for all containers (except when `updateMode: "Off"`)
+4. VPA has `resourcePolicy.containerPolicies` for all containers (except when `updateMode: "Off"`)
-4. Each container policy specifies:
+5. Each container policy specifies:
    - `minAllowed.cpu` and `minAllowed.memory`
    - `maxAllowed.cpu` and `maxAllowed.memory`
-5. Min values are less than max values
+6. Min values are less than max values
-6. Container names in VPA match container names in the controller
+7. Container names in VPA match container names in the controller

 **Why it matters:**